 I love to pack picnics because it’s fun to eat outside in nature with the amazing scenery it has to offer.
 It also saves valuable time not having to track down a restaurant and go through that whole process.
 Don’t misunderstand, eating at a local restaurant can be a really nice break from the elements and fun to experience, I would just rather do that in the evening when I’m done visiting the park for the day.

-With COVID-19 going on, many restaurants within the park are closed or have limited seating which adds an extra obstacle to dining out, especially in Yellowstone.
 You’ll most likely want to plan on packing in your own food or getting something to eat in Gardiner or West Yellowstone.
 Grand Teton seemed to have some good options at Dornan’s and Colter Bay still available.

 Bring snacks so you don’t get too hungry.
 Sometimes, it’s just not convenient to stop, and eating a little snack can go a long way.
 Make sure your snacks have minimal packaging as you are often required to pack it in and pack it out.